How Fertilizer Boosts High-Yielding Crops

 Tractor spraying in open field.

-Fertilizers provide plants with nitrogen (N), phosphorus (P), and potassium (K).
-These nutrients are crucial for plant growth.
-Nitrogen helps leaves grow and is part of chlorophyll.
+Plants get nitrogen (N), phosphorus (P), and potassium (K) from fertilizers.
+These nutrients are very important for plants to grow.
+Nitrogen is a part of chlorophyll and helps leaves grow.
 Phosphorus helps roots grow and supports flowers and fruit.
 Potassium strengthens stems and helps plants manage water.
-Fertilizers also have other nutrients like calcium, magnesium, and sulfur, as well as some micronutrients.
-Even though plants need these in smaller amounts, they are still essential for plant health.
+Fertilizers contain other nutrients too, like calcium, magnesium, and sulfur.
+They also have some micronutrients.
+Plants need these in smaller amounts, but they are still essential for their health.

 How Fertilizers Work